Next-Playground-Game-Studio/Whitelist/README.md

 ## Contribute

 To contact us, search for the QQ channel number `XianyingStu233` and post plugin feedback in the post square (be sure to select the correct category).
-The answer to the channel join question is `白日飞升` (Feel free to search for the map on NetEase My World).
+The answer to the channel join question is `白日飞升` (Feel free to search for the map on Minecraft China Edition).
 Chinese required.

 To participate in the development, please contact us as well.
 Pull Requests are also welcome.